Citroën C4: 2025 facelift

 At the 2024 Paris Motor Show, Citroën unveiled the facelifted models of both the C4 and C4 X which are inspired from the Oli concept car previewed in 2022.
 Both models have a redesigned front fascia with the inclusion of latest brand logo and the C4 received a redesigned rear fascia with new LED taillights.
 Inside, there are new Advanced Comfort seats with thicker foam padding, a new 7-inch digital instrument cluster and the touchscreen infotainment system receives updated software.
 Other changes include new mild hybrid engines and the manual transmission option has been discontinued.

-In 16 April 2025, Kasrawy Group, in cooperation with Stellantis, has begun assembling the new Citroën C4X facelift in Egypt at the Arab American Vehicles Company (AAV) plant.
+On 16 April 2025, Kasrawy Group, in cooperation with Stellantis, has begun assembling the new Citroën C4X facelift in Egypt at the Arab American Vehicles Company (AAV) plant.